 It now holds a huge collection of Austrian art from the middle-ages to the current era.
 Some of the most paintings are by Gustav Klimt including his famous works The Kiss and Judith.

-14 – Cruise the city on a segway tour
+14 – Explore more in less time on a segway tour

 See the city in a fun and unique way on a segway tour.
 No experience is necessary, segway is an easy way to travel for everyone.
 You will be given a short lesson on riding the segway then hit the city streets.